Seasonal Drawing Project Ideas for Kids

 Snowy landscape Oil pastels on black paper Playing with visual contrasts and relief

-❄️ Stenciled Snowflakes
+❄️ Stenciled snowflakes

 ⛄ Snowy landscape

-Child's age Recommended adaptation Project example
+Child's age Recommended adaptation Example project

 3 to 5 years Use simple shapes and broad gestures Drawing of the sun in summer